 - We will share our journey including what we tried, what we learned, what worked and what didn’t — even if it doesn’t always make us look so great.

 - We conduct annual organizational check-ins on our overall progress and challenges.
 This should include our own assessment as well as gathering outside perspectives.
 We document our progress and identify action steps for current challenges.

 - We have ongoing staff development related to diversity, equity and inclusion, focused on individual and team goals and skill building.
 We tie this work to the Intercultural Development Inventory and regularly retake the Intercultural Development Inventory (IDI) to gauge our individual and collective progress.

 - We weave cultural competence exercises into our Board agendas — with an emphasis on helping Board members to build their understanding of self and the perspective they bring while also building empathy and understanding for the communities we serve.

 - We want to have broad ownership of equity work across the Foundation and expect every staff person to play an active role.
 To help guide the work, we have a Foundation-wide Equity Team.

 - Shepherds annual process for selecting equity priorities, based on suggestions by and consultation with all staff and informed by external stakeholders, when possible.

 - Conducts annual organization check-in and updates our equity statement to reflect new progress and challenges.

 - Updates equity plan annually.

-- Oversees the creation and distribution of “Equity Learning Briefs.”
+- Oversees the creation and distribution of Learning Papers focused on equity work.